Women in Data

 Please read this policy to learn about our privacy practices

-- This Policy explains the privacy practices of “Women in Data” (WiD) hosted by Datatech Analytics and The Evergreen Group Ltd and applies to your use of WiD services, including the annual conference and use of the website.
-This Policy covers how WiD treats the personal information we collect and receive related to your use of our Services.
-It also explains the rights you have in respect of WiD’s use of your personal information;
+- This Policy explains the privacy practices of “Women in Data” hosted by Datatech Analytics and The Evergreen Group Ltd and applies to your use of Women in Data services, including the annual conference and use of the website.
+This Policy covers how Women in Data treats the personal information we collect and receive related to your use of our Services.
+It also explains the rights you have in respect of Women in Data’s use of your personal information;

 When and how we collect your personal information

 - WID collects personal information about you when you:

-- Register, subscribe for or sign in/up to our WiD community;
+- Register, subscribe for or sign in/up to our Women in Data community;

-- Send or receive email communications to or from WiD;
+- Send or receive email communications to or from Women in Data;

 - Voluntarily provide us personal information by phone, email, live chats, message boards, in letters, online forms and other correspondence and phone calls are recorded and held securely for training and internal purposes;

 Personal information that we collect through our services